dannteMich/learn_python/class_03/trivia_ex.md

 - allow categories and difficulty levels (and allow to choose)
   - So each question has a category (you decide them) and a difficulty level (easy, medium, hard)
   - On each turn, before a new question is asked, the player can choose a category and a difficulty level from the ones sill available
-  - The game should then select a question from the selected category and difficulty level (if there are more than one question in that category and difficulty level, the program chooses one of then at random.)
+  - The game should then select a question from the selected category and difficulty level (if there are more than one question in that category and difficulty level, the program chooses one of them at random.)
   - The computer should not allow to choose a category and difficulty level that are not available.